rlogiacco/CircularBuffer/README.md

 * `capacity()` returns the number of elements the buffer can store, for completeness only as it's user-defined and never changes **REMOVED** from `1.3.0` replaced by the read-only member variable `capacity`
 * `clear()` resets the whole buffer to its initial state

+### Examples

+Multiple examples are available in the `examples` folder of the library:

+ * [CircularBuffer.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/CircularBuffer/CircularBuffer.ino) shows how you can use the library to create a continous averaging of the most recent readings
+ * [EventLogging.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/EventLogging/EventLogging.ino) focuses on dumping the buffer when it becomes full and printing the buffer contents periodically at the same time
+ * [Object.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Object/Object.ino) is meant to demonstrate how to use the buffer to store dynamic structures
+ * [Queue.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Queue/Queue.ino) is a classical example of a queue, or a FIFO data structure
+ * [Stack.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Stack/Stack.ino) on the other end shows how to use the library to represent a LIFO data structure
+ * [Struct.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Struct/Struct.ino) answer to the question _can this library store structured data?_

 ## Interrupts

 The library does help working with interrupts defining the `CIRCULAR_BUFFER_INT_SAFE` macro switch, which introduces the `volatile` modifier to the `count` variable, making the whole library more interrupt friendly at the price of disabling some compiler optimizations.